ABOUT

 My work delves into themes of childhood, memories, and nostalgia, capturing the longing for the most carefree, innocent, and irreproducible period of our lives.
 The ephemeral nature of childhood shapes my painting and printmaking techniques, enabling me to create ethereal and dreamlike atmospheres that reflect memories after multiple layers of removal.

-I wonder whether this profound longing is rooted in a tangible place or an imagined homeland built of memory stains and glimpses.
+The double-sided nature of nostalgia - a very comforting while evoking an eerie and haunting feeling also fuels my interest in the subject.
+I wonder whether this profound nostalgia is rooted in a tangible place or an imagined homeland built of memory stains and glimpses.
 And how can one feel homesick for a phantom home - a place they have never been to?